MichaelGuldborg/michaelguldborg.dk/public/projects/achivement/README.md

-# Achivement
+# Achievement

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

-A ReactJS Progresive Web Application with Firebase Authentication and Firestore hooks.
+A ReactJS Progressive Web Application with Firebase Authentication and Firestore hooks.
->This project aims to provide a web based tool for setting life goals.
-The key featueres are the ability to create and check off a bucket list and create a grand overview of the remaining weeks of your life.
+>This hobby project aims to provide web-based tools for setting life goals.
+The key features are the ability to create and check off a bucket list and create a grand overview of the remaining weeks of your life.

 *Michael Guldborg 2021*